-TIP: It is always advisable to pre-purchase tickets online prior to arriving at most destination in Europe, especially during the height of tourist season.
+CROSS TIP: It is always advisable to pre-purchase tickets online prior to arriving at most destination in Europe, especially during the height of tourist season.

 The château is furnished with centuries-old furniture and lavishly decorated with remarkable tapestries from the 16th and 17th centuries.
 There is also a collection of priceless paintings by Rigaud, Rubens, Le Tintoret, Le Primatice, and many other famous painters, lining the walls within the main keep.

 The most sumptuously decorated rooms are the bedrooms where the madamnes of the castle, and their famous friends of philosophy, art, and politics dwelt.